Home About Resources Policy

 Background and choice of design

 I started digging through the internet back in middle school to collect and read scientific textbooks.
 While doing so, I couldn't help but encounter a lot of interesting computer science and math blogs.
-As a result, I got inspired by some of them and decided to create this website: a place for me to upload my writings and projects.
-I primarily write about math, programming, and physics, and occasionally about everyday topics like food reviews.
+I got inspired by some of them and eventually decided to create this website: a place for me to upload my writings and projects.
+I primarily write about math, programming, and physics, and occasionally about topics like food reviews.

 This website was formally built back in summer of 2024, but I've been writing a lot of the content on this website on LaTeX documentations way before that.
-I coded this website from scratch using HTML, CSS, and vanilla Javascript (ancient and primitive, I know, but they works).
-For this reason, the website might not be very well-optimized, so please excuse me.
+I coded most of the current functionalities of this website from scratch using HTML, CSS, and vanilla Javascript.
+Because of this approach, the site was not very well optimized or scalable, and it can sometimes be a bit slow.
+To fix this issue, I later migrated everything to Astro, a static site generator that still allows for the same level of customization as plain HTML, CSS, and JavaScript.
 To view the source code, click on the logo on the side navigation bar or follow this link.

-- Question: Why not use a framework or a static site generator?
+• Question: Why not use a framework or a static site generator initially?

 or this one below (click on the arrow!)